 Please note that you may receive more than one request for information, if you have multiple relationships with us.

-If you have any questions regarding your tax residency, please refer to the rules governing tax residence that have been published by each national tax authority.
+If you have any questions regarding your tax residency, please refer to the rules governing tax residence that have been published by each country / region's tax authority.
 If you have any specific questions regarding your tax residency, please contact a professional tax adviser, as we are unable to provide tax advice.
 You may also find useful guidance on the OECD CRS portal.

-*The CRS does not apply in all participating countries and is subject to local law and regulatory requirements
+*The CRS does not apply in all participating countries / regions and is subject to local law and regulatory requirements

 Page last updated March 2023